In

 remain(3).

-1. http://www.defencejournal.com/globe/2001/august/tiger.htm
+1. https://www.defencejournal.com/globe/2001/august/tiger.htm

-2. Dreamworld.com, "Tiger Plight," http://www.dreamworld.com.au
+2. Dreamworld.com, "Tiger Plight," https://www.dreamworld.com.au

-3. Environmental Investigation Agency; http://www.eia-international.org/Campaigns/Tigers/wild.html
+3. Environmental Investigation Agency; https://www.eia-international.org/Campaigns/Tigers/wild.html

 As